How to Store and Care for Diamond Jewelry

 Diamonds are precious, and there is little that is more romantic than the thought of your partner slipping that gorgeous engagement ring on your finger.

 But what next?
-How can you ensure that your diamond remains as sparkly and beautiful as it looked when it first popped out of the box?
+How can you ensure that your diamond remains as sparkly and beautiful as it looked when you first saw it in the ring box?

-Although diamonds are one of the strongest substances on Earth, they are not indestructible, and neither are the metal or gold casings they’re held in.
+Although diamonds are one of the strongest substances on Earth, they are not indestructible, and neither are the platinum or gold setting they’re held in.
 Diamond jewelry needs consistent care to prolong and preserve its beauty.

 Scroll below to learn more about: